Swatii-21/Data-Structure-Algorithm-/README.md

 # Data-Structure-Algorithm-
-A collection of my DSA practice problems, solutions, and notes for revision and reference.
+Welcome to my Data Structures and Algorithms (DSA) practice repository!
+This repo contains all the code snippets, problems, and solutions I’ve worked on while learning and practicing DSA.